-Join our citizen science project to give locations to thousands of field records from the Court of Sewers maps.
-The Living Levels RATS volunteers have painstakingly transcribed the records of who owned each field in the Levels in 1830, now we need to add to locations to these records so that we can make a searchable map.
+In late 2019 and early 2020 we hosted a citizen science project to give locations to thousands of field records from the Court of Sewers maps.
+The Living Levels RATS volunteers had painstakingly transcribed the records of who owned each field in the Levels in 1830, and we needed to add locations to these records so that we can make a searchable map.

 Looking at Lidar in the Levels!

-Our citizen science mapping project aims to enhance the local historic record by completing the first full transcription of the lidar data for the Gwent levels.
+Our citizen science mapping project aimed to enhance the local historic environment record (HER) by completing the first full transcription of the lidar data for the Gwent levels.
 Lidar is a fantastic resource that allows us to identify many subtle surface features that remain as traces of past human activity in the landscape.
-After completing our training course all you need is a sharp pair of eyes and our monument dictionary, and you’ll be set to reveal the secrets of the lidar data.